airyhq/airy/docs/docs/concepts/metadata.md

 of the Airy Core platform is an optional document you can attach to a subject, which consists of a namespace i.e. "conversation" and an identifier within that namespace i.e. the conversation id.

-Our [HTTP APIs](/api/endpoints/introduction.md) exposes this metadata, see for instance the `conversation.metadata` field, and it can be streamed via the [websocket](/api/websocket.md) and [webhook](/api/webhook.md).
+Our [HTTP APIs](/api/endpoints/introduction.md) expose this metadata, see for instance the `conversation.metadata` field, and it can be streamed via the [websocket](/api/websocket.md) and [webhook](/api/webhook.md).

 ### Subject

-A metadata subject is comprised of a namespace such as `conversation` and a namespace identifier, which is the identifier that uniquely identifies the entity the metadata is bound to within the namespace.
+A metadata subject consists of a namespace such as `conversation` and a namespace identifier, which is the identifier that uniquely identifies the entity the metadata is bound to within the namespace.

-Therefore the subject of a conversation with id `123` would be `conversation:123`.
+Therefore, the subject of a conversation with id `123` would be `conversation:123`.

 ### Document